olemb/dbfread/docs/development_notes.rst

 Official Git Repository
 -----------------------

-dbfread uses Git fand GitHub for version control.
+dbfread uses Git and GitHub for version control.

 All development happens in the develop branch: http://github.com/olemb/dbfread/tree/develop